 Lymphedema: If the surgeon removed underarm lymph nodes, you may develop lymphedema.
 This buildup of lymph fluid can cause swelling in the arm, hand, or upper body.

 Questions to ask your surgeon about lumpectomy

-Here are some questions to ask your surgeon as you plan for lumpectomy surgery:
+Here are some questions you may want to ask your surgeon as you prepare for lumpectomy surgery:

 How many times do you perform lumpectomy in an average month?
 What percentage of your patients require re-excision?